pnedev/nppgtags/README.md

 3) what you have entered in the text box that will appear if there is no word under the cursor.

-'Find File' command will not search for 2), it will directly go for 3) if there is no selection.
-It will automatically fill in the text box (case 3) the name of the current file to make switching between source <-> header easier.
+'Find File' command will skip 2), it will directly go to step 3) if there is no selection.
+It will automatically fill in the text box (from step 3) the name of the current file without the extension to make switching between source <-> header easier.

 All 'Find' commands will show Notepad++ docking Tree View UI with the results.
 Double-clicking (or hitting 'Space') on search result will take you to the